Chapter 14: Long Live the King – 152 AK, Early Autumn to 153 AK, Summer

-The tour would take several weeks, as the king would visit his highest nobles’ homes but stay only one night at each so as not to overburden them… or demonstrate favoritism.
-He would be accompanied by a small entourage of a dozen or so servants – his butler, cupbearer, page, personal cook, and coachmen, in addition to the cook’s kitchen hands, grooms to tend to the sixty horses, and the wagon drivers needed to haul supplies – plus thirty-six soldiers, most of whom he knew well.
+The tour would take several weeks, as the king would visit his highest nobles’ homes but stay only one night at each so as not to overburden them, or demonstrate favoritism.
+He would be accompanied by a small entourage of a dozen or so servants – his butler, cupbearer, page, personal cook, and coachmen, in addition to the cook’s kitchen hands, grooms to tend the sixty horses, and the wagon drivers needed to haul supplies – plus thirty-six soldiers, most of whom he knew well.

 When King Sagen arrived at the Earl of Sandria’s estate, he announced his intention to inspect the nobleman’s lands dressed as a commoner.
 He wanted to see the true state of his people.
 Were they happy?
 What issues concerned them?
 What changes would improve their lives?

-Major Blackhawk was not comfortable either.
+Major Blackhawk wasn’t comfortable either.
 But he dressed as the king did and stayed by His Majesty’s side, chatting amiably that Sagen not stand out too much.
 He had a third of his men, similarly dressed, form a loose cordon around them.
 The remainder were armed and ready for battle, waiting for Blackhawk’s signal that, thankfully, never came.